apache/mesos/docs/getting-started.md

     # Fetch the Apache Maven repo file.
     $ sudo wget http://repos.fedorapeople.org/repos/dchen/apache-maven/epel-apache-maven.repo -O /etc/yum.repos.d/epel-apache-maven.repo

+    # Install the EPEL repo so that we can pull in 'libserf-1' as part of our
+    # subversion install below.
+    $ sudo yum install -y epel-release

     # 'Mesos > 0.21.0' requires 'subversion > 1.8' devel package,
     # which is not available in the default repositories.
     # Create a WANdisco SVN repo file to install the correct version: